Low-energy effective description of dark $Sp(4)$ theories: Sp(2N) groups: Defining properties and generators

 \section{\texorpdfstring{$Sp(2N)$}{Sp(2N)} groups: Defining properties and generators}

 In this section, we provide a general description of the symplectic group $Sp(2N)$.
-We suppress the color and flavour indices, since all properties of the group are equivalent in the color and flavor space and label the generators as $T^a$.
+We suppress the colour and flavour indices, since all properties of the group are equivalent in the colour and flavour space and label the generators as $T^a$.
 We note, however, that all relations quoted here also apply to the colour group \spfourc\ and its generators $\tau^a$.
 The fundamental representation of any $Sp(2N)$ group is pseudo-real.
 The representation is isomorphic to its complex conjugate representation.
 This can be seen from the defining property of the $Sp(2N)$ group: it is the subgroup of $SU(2N)$ that leaves

 invariant.
-It consists of all $Sp(2N)$ transformations that fulfill $U^\ast = E U E^\dagger$.
-In the context of colour groups we will denote the invariant tensor as $S$ to make the context unambgious.
+It consists of all $SU(2N)$ transformations that fulfil $U^\ast = E U E^\dagger$.
+In the context of colour groups we will denote the invariant tensor as $S$ to make the context unambiguous.
 For the invariant tensor $E$ the following relations hold:

 On the level of the generators $T^a$ using $U = \exp\left(i \alpha^a T^a \right)$ this is equivalent to

 For completeness, we point out that not every representation of a $Sp(2N)$ group is pseudo-real but also real representations exist, such as the adjoint and antisymmetric representations, see e.g.~\cite{Bennett:2019cxd}.
 However, complex representations of $Sp(2N)$ do not exist.
 The group $\sufour$ has $15$ generators and the subgroup $\spfour$ has $10$ generators.
 From \eqref{eq:pseudoreal_generators} follows the relation